 Rachel was an ensemble member of the Neo-Futurists from 1996 to 2003, writing short plays for Too Much Light Makes the Baby Go Blind and co-creating full-length works like The Sycamore Story and Curious Beautiful.
 She is also the creator and curator of It Came from the Neo-Futurarium!, a festival of staged readings of “the best worst films of all time."
 She has performed her original works in Chicago live-lit events for over 15 years.
 She is a former coach and a current volunteer for the Louder Than a Bomb youth poetry slam, and has mentored several of its graduates.
 She holds a BA in Theater from Oberlin College and an MA in Cultural Performance from the University of Bristol.
 Collaborations with Noelle have included Alice (2004 and 2014) and Fear (2009).

 Bilal is an award-winning playwright, essayist, and actor who has worked within a wide array of forms and media.
 From 2004 to 2016 he was an ensemble member of The Neo-Futurists, where he wrote several hundred tiny plays and the long-form works Contraption and The Sovereign Statement, along with his participation on the creative teams of many other productions.
 He has also written the full-length plays The Man Who Was Thursday, Redeemers, and Vox Pandora, all originally produced by Chicago's New Leaf Theatre.
 Bilal is currently an ensemble member at Lifeline Theatre, and works on the writing staffs for audio dramas PleasureTown and Hartlife's upcoming project Unwell.
+Bilal wrote the Chapter 11 & 12 pieces for the 2004 Alice, the Chapter 2 & 3 pieces for the 2014 Alice, and is currently working on a one-act for Upended’s upcoming 2019 show that will be set in a hotel.

 Raised in Chicago, John received a BFA from the School of the Art Instiute of Chicago and an MA in Interdisciplinary Arts Education from Columbia College of Chicago.
 He taught high school art for 31 years before retiring early.
 John has worked as a set designer for Interplay Theater and was the main stage set designer for the Neo-Futurists for seven years.
 He has been a member of the Jefferson Awards Committee for 23 years.
+John created Chapter 1 for both the 2004 and 2014 versions of Alice and a piece for the 2018 version of Alice as well.